TC01/Treemaker/README.md

 It can be slightly more complicated than that if you want to use job splitting or condor or anything slightly fancier.
 Consult the documentation for more.

+## Using lightweight Treemaker, Splitter

+If you do not want to write all of your analysis code from scratch using Treemaker, but the above sounds appealing, a lightweight form of Treemaker, "Splitter", is provided as of version 1.3.
+Setting up Splitter is as simple as writing a Python configuration file that knows how to run your jobs; for information on this, consult the wiki.

 # Credits: